Tom Abbott: Early career

-Golf Channel
+Golf Channel and NBC Sports

 Abbott joined Golf Channel in November 2005 as a reporter and presenter for the network's UK Channel, based in Orlando, Florida.
 He worked on the news show Golf Central, and also hosted LPGA Tour coverage alongside Laura Baugh.
 The Golf Channel UK went off the air on 31 December 2007 but Abbott was retained by the network to work on its U.S.-based operation.

 In January 2008, he began hosting European Tour coverage, as well as reporting and anchoring Golf Central.
 Abbott also became the voice behind the Top 10 series for one season.
 In late 2008, Abbott began appearing on the network's LPGA Tour coverage.
+Abbott has become a well known voice of women's golf and has been a mainstay of LPGA broadcasts.

 In 2009, Abbott reported on the announcement of golf's inclusion into the Olympics from Copenhagen, Denmark.
 Seven years later at the games in Rio, golf returned to The Olympics and Abbott was part of the NBC Sports broadcast team.
+Abbott was also a part of the NBC Sports golf coverage of Tokyo 2020 and Paris 2024.
+He traveled to China for the 2022 Winter Olympics, one of only a few on-air talent who reported from the country during the games, those present had to follow strict Covid protocols.
+Abbott covered Biathlon.

 In 2010, Abbott replaced Vince Cellini as host of Golf Channel's hit series, The Big Break.
-Abbott has gone-on to host eleven seasons of Big Break, including Big Break NFL, alongside Michele Tafoya, and the latest season Big Break, The Palm Beaches, Florida which aired in early 2015.
-In June 2015, Golf Channel significantly reduced its original programming division putting The Big Break on-hold, it is unclear when the show will return to the network or whether Abbott will continue as host.
+Abbott went-on to host eleven seasons of Big Break, including Big Break NFL, alongside Michele Tafoya, and the last season Big Break, The Palm Beaches, Florida, which aired in early 2015.
+In June 2015, Golf Channel significantly reduced its original programming division putting The Big Break on-hold, it is unclear if the show will ever return to the network or whether Abbott will continue as host.
+In 2024, Golf Channel produced Big Break Where Are They Now, which aired on Peacock with Abbott interviewing notable contestants from the show.

 In 2012, Abbott made his first appearance on Golf Channel's PGA Tour coverage.
 A year later, he appeared for the first time as an announcer and interviewer for NBC at the U.S. Women's Open.
 Two years later, Abbott was part of the BBC commentary team at the Ricoh Women's British Open from Royal Birkdale Golf Club.
 Later in 2014, he appeared as a tower announcer for NBC's coverage of The Ryder Cup.

-In 2015, Abbott called the winning putt for the USA in their victory over Europe at the Solheim Cup in Heidelberg, Germany.
+In 2015, Abbott called the winning putt for the US in their victory over Europe at the Solheim Cup in Heidelberg, Germany.
 A few weeks later he was part of the commentary team for Golf Channel & NBC's coverage of the President's Cup in Songdo, South Korea, meaning by the age of 33 Abbott had commentated the Ryder, President's, Solheim and Walker Cups.